Taloqan

+Taloqan is home to Takhar University, which is in the northwestern part of the city.
+The Taloqan Airport is a few miles to the north.

+The city has a number of bazaars, business centers, public parks, banks, hotels, restaurants, mosques, hospitals, universities, and places to play sports or relax.

+Taloqan sits at an altitude of 876 m above sea level, and has a land area of 107 km2 with 28,691 dwelling units in it.
+The city is administratively divided into 6 city districts (nahias).
+There is a major road that passes through the city, linking it with nearby Kunduz in the west and Fayzabad in Badakhshan Province in the northeast.

 History

 A coin minted in Taloqan under Muhammad II of Khwarezm (1200–1220).

 The old city to the west on the riverside was described by Marco Polo in 1275 CE as:

 "a castle called Taikhan, where there is a great corn-market, and the country round is fine and fruitful.
 The hills that lie to the south of it are large and lofty.
 They all consist of white salt, extremely hard, with which the people for a distance of thirty days' journey round, come to provide themselves, for it is esteemed the purest that is found in the world.
 It is so hard, that it can be broken only with great iron hammers.
 The quantity is so great that all the countries of the earth might be supplied from thence."

 Taloqan had earlier come under Mongol control during the campaigns of Genghis Khan in the early 13th century.
 Following the fall of Balkh and the destruction of other Khwarazmian cities, the Mongols besieged and captured Taloqan, reportedly massacring its inhabitants as part of their broader campaign to subdue Khwarazmian resistance.

 In 1603, Taloqan ("Talhan") was visited by another European explorer, Bento de Góis, who was traveling with a caravan from Kabul to Yarkand (then the capital of Kashgaria).